Let’s understand, what is BYOD (bring your own device) and why is it so important for the Gen-Y companies.

 BYOD offers various advantages for Gen-Y companies, but it is essential to implement security measures to protect the employer and employee assets and impart threat literacy to all the stakeholders.

 To support a productive work environment, Gen-Y companies need to formalize BYOD policy and streamline device enrollment into their BYOD management programs.
+Now you understand what is BYOD and it’s importance in the corporate environment.
 The need is to invest in an effective BYOD management solution, like Mobile Device Management, Enterprise Mobility Management, Unified Endpoint Management, etc. depending on the complexity of the business and the device heterogeneity.
 BYOD may be in vogue and is undoubtedly getting fast adopted amongst organizations, but it is imperative to understand the underlying impact on operations, user experience, ROI, data security and most importantly data management.

 Vandita is a passionate writer and IT enthusiast.
 By profession, she is a Computer Lecturer at the University of Delhi and has previously worked as a Software Engineer with Aricent Technologies.